About

 Interests

-I'm broadly interested in supporting the safe and responsible use of AI by (a) analyzing the tensions, expectations, and subtle technical assumptions that underlie AI system development, and (b) developing software and practical tools that enable the responsible deployment of AI in real-world settings.
+I'm broadly interested in supporting the safe and responsible use of AI by (a) analyzing the norms, tensions, and subtle technical assumptions that underlie AI system development, and (b) developing software and frameworks that translate theoretical and qualitative analyses into practical mechanisms for the responsible deployment of AI in real-world settings.

-• Interpreting and framing LLM reasoning for AI safety.
+• Reframing LLM reasoning for AI safety.
 The reasoning behavior of LLMs is often viewed as a structured process with discrete steps leading to a conclusion.
-My research unpacks this conception to develop theoretically grounded frameworks for reinterpreting reasoning in ways that better support AI safety.
+My research unpacks this conception to develop theoretically grounded frameworks for reframing reasoning in ways that better support AI safety.

 • Evaluating and improving LLM reasoning beyond logical correctness.
 Most benchmarks focus on assessing the logical correctness of reasoning, but often overlook the ambiguities in validating various components of natural language reasoning, especially in socially critical contexts such as toxicity understanding.
 My research addresses this by developing methods and systems to analyze non-formal reasoning in LLMs, which focuses on unexpressed and ambiguous premises and assumptions.